 WHERE TRIPS MEET

-Trips start and finish at the Ascending Path yurt at Alyeska Hotel in Girdwood, Alaska at trip meeting time.
+Trips start and finish at the tramway circle at the Hotel Alyeska in Girdwood, Alaska at trip meeting time.

-AP Yurt at Hotel Alyeska: 1000 Arlberg Ave
+Tramway Circle at the Hotel Alyeska: 1000 Arlberg Ave

 Girdwood is a small ski town in winter and a mecca for adventure and nature loving tourists to Alaska in the summer.
 It is home to the Alyeska Ski Resort

 and Hotel, which has the longest double black diamond ski runs in North America.
 The Northern most latitude of North America's Temperate Coastal Rainforest

 stops in Girdwood.
 Songbirds and Rufus hummingbirds migrate worldwide to mate and fledge their young in the abundant Hemlock and Sitka Spruce forests